 To successfully develop and implement a business concept, small business owners must possess various traits (and some would argue a degree of luck as well).
 Included among these are skills and talents which, when combined, allow the small business owner to execute their vision.

 Similarly, when recruiting, small business owners evaluate the skills and talents of prospective employees to assess their fit with the business and the kind of contribution the employee is likely to make.
 But how does one distinguish between a skill and a talent, and why is it important to know the difference?
 At the most, basic level talent is regarded as an inherent ability (i.e. one is born with it), while a skill is regarded as a learned ability.

 Knowing the difference between a skill and a talent can assist small business owners to identify talented high potential employees who can be taught the necessary skills to perform specific roles.
-It can also assist small business owners to better manage their employees by assigning them tasks and responsibilities they enjoy and have a natural flair for, building up employees’ self-esteem and enhancing their job satisfaction.
+It can also assist small business owners to better manage their employees by assigning them tasks and responsibilities they enjoy and for which they have a natural flair, building up employees’ self-esteem and enhancing their job satisfaction.

 Understanding the difference between skills and talents can assist small business owners themselves in identifying the specific products and services their businesses should focus on, as the small business owners’ talents are likely to be the deciding factor (particularly in the early stages of the business).
 Doing what you are good at and what you intuitively understand makes good business sense, other areas of expertise can be delegated or outsourced.

 As part of their human resource management, small business owners should develop a customised plan to develop the skills and talents of each employee (and themselves).
 Initially, this may be a time-consuming and frustrating exercise but most people have blind spots or choose to play to their strengths, thereby ignoring the skills they lack.
 An overview of what the business needs and what training is required to fulfill those needs, feeds into a skills development plan that is aligned with business objectives.